 Dr. Adalja is a Clinical Assistant Professor in the Departments of Critical Care Medicine, Emergency Medicine, and Medicine at the University of Pittsburgh School of Medicine and UPMC.
 In 2017, Dr. Adalja was named one of STAT's "13 Clinicians to Follow on Twitter and in 2015 named one of 5 "Pennsylvanians to Watch" by the Pittsburgh Tribune Review.
-He is also an affiliated scholar at the Johns Hopkins University Bloomberg School of Public Health's Center for Health Security and prior to that was a Senior Associate at the UPMC Center for Health Security.
+He is also a senior associate at the Johns Hopkins University Bloomberg School of Public Health's Center for Health Security and prior to that was a Senior Associate at the UPMC Center for Health Security.
 He also serves on the City of Pittsburgh’s HIV Commission.
 He is board certified in internal medicine, emergency medicine, infectious diseases, and critical care medicine.

 Dr. Adalja is a member of the National Quality Foundation's Infectious Disease Standing Committee, the American College of Emergency Physicians Pennsylvania Chapter’s EMS & Terrorism and Disaster Preparedness Committee, and the Allegheny County Medical Reserve Corps.
 He was formerly a member of the US Department of Health and Human Services’ National Disaster Medical System Disaster Medical Assistance Team (PA-1), with which he was deployed to Haiti after the 2010 earthquake in 2010, the Allegheny County's Metropolitan Medical Response System, and the Infectious Diseases Society of America's (IDSA) Public Health Committee.
 He has also served on US government panels tasked with developing guidelines for the treatment of botulism and anthrax in mass casualty settings as well as a FEMA working group on nuclear disaster recovery.